LonRes/DoughnutCart/README.md

 ## Requirements

 * Setup a simple API that enumerates [the doughnuts](/doughnuts.json) &ndash; but no other API endpoints;
+* Use React Router's [BrowserRouter](https://reacttraining.com/react-router/web/api/BrowserRouter) to setup the routes for the 3 pages;
 * Setup the build process with [watch](https://webpack.js.org/configuration/watch/) that minifies code **only** when `NODE_ENV=production`;
 * Create the pages mentioned above using `react`, with [images for each doughnut](/media);
 * Implement basic CSS/SASS/[StyledComponents](https://github.com/styled-components/styled-components);